Wave Function Collapse and the No-Superluminal-Signaling Principle: Relativity and Nonlocal Effects

-Under this hypothesis, the state vector evolves randomly with respect to $s$.
-At any given stage, the division of the wave function into interacting and noninteracting branches defines a binary decomposition of the Hilbert space of the system into two orthogonal subspaces.\footnote{In simple, idealized cases this decomposition remains the same throughout the measurement, but, in general, it can change due to changes in the interactions that occur or due to the random evolution of $\sigma(s)$.} When the state vector reaches one of the two subspaces, the distinction between interacting and noninteracting components collapses, and the decomposition becomes trivial.
-The supplementary evolution ceases until some new binary decomposition is defined by subsequent entangling interactions.
+Under this hypothesis, the state vector evolves probabilistically and continuously with respect to $s$.
+At any given stage, the division of the wave function into interacting and noninteracting branches defines a binary decomposition of the Hilbert space of the system into two orthogonal subspaces.\footnote{In simple, idealized cases this decomposition remains the same throughout the measurement, but, in general, it can change due to changes in the interactions that occur or due to the random evolution of $\sigma(s)$.} The precise nature of this decomposition will be described in the next section.
+When the state vector reaches one of the two subspaces, the distinction between interacting and noninteracting components disappears, and the decomposition becomes trivial.
+The probabilistic portion of the evolution ceases until some new binary decomposition is defined by subsequent entangling interactions.

 Since this approach assumes that there is an evolving spacelike hypersurface, $\sigma(s)$, that determines the actual sequencing of the nonlocal effects, the description of the evolution at this level is not Lorentz covariant.
 The sequencing remains unobservable, in principle, because the amplitude shifts are nondeterministic.
 The observed outcome of the projection process is consistent with \textit{any} sequence of spacelike-separated interactions.
-Any attempt to "watch" the collapse process necessarily involves additional interactions on an entangled system that are subject to the same lack of determinism and unobservable sequencing.
+Any attempt to ``watch" the collapse process necessarily involves additional interactions on an entangled system that are subject to the same lack of determinism and unobservable sequencing.

 The fundamentally probabilistic nature of the amplitude transfers precludes both a stable physical representation of information \textit{and} the definition of reference frames at the most elementary level.
 The application of these concepts requires a well-defined network of physical relations, and such a network can only exist at a scale at which probabilistic fluctuations are small compared to relevant parameters.
 The prohibition of superluminal information transmission and the relativistic description of spacetime emerge together at the level at which reproducible, transmittable information can be defined.\footnote{Because the definition of reference frames depends on the same nondeterministic processes that generate the nonlocal quantum effects, no finite speed can be attributed to the nonlocal effects in any reference frame.
 This is how the hypothesis of an incremental collapse process can be reconciled with the recent demonstration by Bancal, et al., \cite{Bancal_Gisin,Gisin_f} that no influences propagating at any finite speed (even a superluminal speed) can explain nonlocal quantum correlations.}